Skip to content

 As an executive assistant, your goal might be to improve at communication, help your executive better, or stop dreading the use of a certain app.
 Wherever there’s room to improve or increase performance beyond typical boundaries, there’s an OKR for it.

-Here are 15 examples using this formula: I will [specific objective] within [timeframe] by [key steps].
+We have some examples of smart goals for executive assistants, all of which use this formula: I will [specific objective] within [timeframe] by [key steps].

 1. I will improve my writing skills in the next 30 days by reading The Elements of Style by Strunk and White and applying one principle each day.